7 Reasons Why It Is Important To Take Breaks From Work

 - 10 Easy Ways to Self-Care When You Have No Money

-When I get burnt out during my blogging stage, I always let myself know that it’s OK to take a 2 week or 1 month break from my blog.
-After the results of taking a break from blogging, I came back with a fresh mind and new batch of contents.
+When I get burnt out during my blogging stage, I always let myself know that it's OK to take a 2 week or 1-month break from my blog.
+After the results of taking a break from blogging, I came back with a fresh mind and a new batch of contents.

 Like I said, being burnt out is pretty normal in humans.
 That's why when we're burnt out, try something different.
 But if you keep doing it, then you're overdoing yourself and can result in the worst of you.